 After you’ve washed off your treasures and your sandy feet, make your way to Palapas (palapasrestaurant.com), a lively and friendly Mexican restaurant with great food, awesome margaritas, and a view of the setting sun.
 For an elegant brunch, lunch, or dinner, head to Sanderlings (sanderlingsrestaurant.com) located inside the Seascape Resort.

 Where to Stay

 For quick access to downtown Santa Cruz and the Beach, check out the contemporary Hotel Paradox (hotelparadox.com), boutique hotel Beach Street Inn (beachstreetinn.com), or the retro-chic Dream Inn (dreaminnsantacruz.com).
 If you want to stay in and around Capitola Village, the sumptuous Inn at Depot Hill (innatdepothill.com), the casual Capitola Hotel (capitolahotel.com), and the funky Capitola Venetian Hotel (capitolavenetian.com) are all walking distance from the Esplanade.
 In Aptos, the luxurious Seascape Beach Resort (seascaperesort.com), perched on the cliffs overlooking the beach, and the comfy Rio Sands Hotel (riosands.com) in Rio Del Mar, are both just steps away from the beach.

 Don't miss the Sea Glass Festival!

-Visit Santa Cruz the first week of November, and you can catch the Santa Cruz Sea Glass & Ocean Art Festival.
+Visit Santa Cruz in early November, and you may catch the Santa Cruz Sea Glass & Ocean Art Festival.